cello-proj/cello/docs/quickstart.md

 * In window **#1**, ensure you have AWS credentials for the target account.

-* Use the `createdb.sql` script to create a new postgres database and user.
+* Create a new postgres database.
+This can be done using the command:

-* Switch the database in use to the newly created `argocloudops` database.
-Using psql, the command would be:

     ```sh
-    postgres=# \c argocloudops;
+    createdb argocloudops
     ```

-* Use the `createdbtables.sql` script to create the relevant tables and grant the new user read/write permissions
+* Use the `createdbtables.sql` script to create the relevant tables and create a new user with read/write permissions.
+This can be done using the command:

+    ```sh
+    psql -d argocloudops -f createdbtables.sql
+    ```

 * Create an S3 bucket (change the bucket name below) and set it as **ARGO_CLOUDOPS_BUILD_BUCKET** environment variable: